MRR & ARR Calculator

 Sum recurring revenue across plans, project ARR and forecast 12 months of MRR with monthly churn and expansion rates.

-Quick answer: Sum recurring revenue across plans, project ARR and forecast 12 months of MRR with monthly churn and expansion rates.
+Quick answer: MRR & ARR Calculator: sum recurring revenue across plans, project ARR and forecast 12 months of MRR with monthly churn and expansion rates.
+Runs entirely in your browser, free, no signup.

 Last updated